mattbierner/reality-filters-support/README.md

 ## Drawing

-Reality Filters works best on devices that have a LiDAR sensor, such as the iPhone 12 Pro or iPad pro.
+Reality Filters works best on devices that have a LiDAR sensor, such as the iPhone 12 Pro or iPad Pro.
 However the app runs on all devices.

 For devices with a LiDAR sensor, you can start drawing immediately after you launch the app.
 Touch on the screen to apply the current filter to that part of the world.